 2018/19 Guide to Indigenous Tourism in Canada

-We are pleased to share with you this year’s comprehensive guide to Indigenous tourism in Canada—available in print and online—for industry, media and visitors from around the world.
+We are pleased to share with you this year’s comprehensive guide to Indigenous tourism in Canada—available online—for industry, media and visitors from around the world.

 Interest in Indigenous tourism has grown dramatically as more travelers experience the authenticity, uniqueness and diversity of stories and products offered by Indigenous peoples and communities across Canada.
 This year’s guide features more than 170 experiences, stories and businesses to inspire you to visit and learn more about the many Indigenous nations, peoples and communities across Canada.

 Our ancestors have been welcoming visitors to our traditional territories for millennia with ceremony, song, dance, gifts, and of course food.
 That hasn’t changed as new generations share their cultures through the many experiences available to visitors.